 Everything above is how I customize the Tooltip for all my sites.
 Every site has different colors and sizes and such.
 As should yours.
 But by knowing the proper CSS Classes for the Tooltip, and a bit of CSS know-how, you can stylize your Divi Tooltip so it fits your site.
-If all the CSS on this page confuses you, then I do recommend you find a good CSS book that you can keep handy.
-Our friends at Amazon sell a bunch of CSS books.
-I’m sure you can find one that will help.

 Here is the code I ended up using on this site at the time I wrote this article.
 It may have changed some by the time you are reading it: It has changed a bit since writing this: